-Providence World serves alongside other organizations working with orphaned and vulnerable children (OVC) by training their teams in the areas of leadership development, organizational growth, and collaborative best-practices.
-We utilize our leadership experience coupled with our many years stewarding the La Providencia best practice, family-based community of care model in Honduras to equip and empower these organizations to move from good, to better, to best.
-Our program is designed to help teams effectively address challenges and achieve their mission objectives through principles of enhanced communications and values-based leadership.
-This results in their transformed ability to provide excellence-driven, comprehensive care to the children, families and communities they exist to serve.
+Providence World serves alongside other organizations working with orphaned and vulnerable children (OVC) by training their teams in the areas of communication and collaborative best-practices.
+We utilize our experience coupled with our many years stewarding the La Providencia best practice, family-based community of care model in Honduras to equip and empower these organizations to move from good, to better, to best.

 Our training relies heavily upon the DISC Model of Human Behavior.
 DISC groups behavior traits into four different quadrants or types – this information helps us understand how we act and interact with others.
 Everyone is a unique blend of all four types, which when combined makes their personality style.
 The DISC model helps people understand behavior patterns, first by helping them understand their own tendencies, and then by observing the patterns of others – the result is growth in how teams interact with each other and work together towards common goals.

 On average, people have only about a 40% chance of their personality styles naturally fitting together – this means that without training, people are most likely to have challenges when relating to and working with one another.
 Given organizational success centers around effective communication, it is paramount teams learn to better understand themselves and those around them for maximized relationships, interactions, and team dynamics.

 Through the use of DISC personality profile assessments and training, we: